global-engineer/RAGIt/README.md

 To run the project you must have Docker installed.

-If you do,
+If you do, to run the project :

+1)clone
-clone -> Add your Hugging Face token to the RagIt-back/.env file in the root directory against HUGGING_FACE_TOKEN key.
+2)Add your Hugging Face token to the RagIt-back/.env file in the root directory against HUGGING_FACE_TOKEN key.
 Then go to the root directory of the project in your CLI and type

 **docker-compose up --build**